-If you want to project (or “cast”) your computer screen onto a TV, a second monitor, or a projector, then an HDMI cable has been the go-to choice for the past decade.
-Now times are changing.
+If you want to project (or “cast”) your computer screen to a TV, second monitor, or projector, an HDMI (or alternative) cable has been the go-to choice for the past decade.
+But times are changing.

-HDMI technology was designed in 2002 and quickly grew in popularity with five million compliant devices sold in 2004, 17.4 million in 2005, and 63 million in 2006.
-There are now estimated to be more than 3.5 billion HDMI devices in the world.
-Yes, billion!
+HDMI technology was designed in 2002.
+It quickly grew in popularity, with five million compliant devices sold in 2004, 17.4 million in 2005, and 63 million in 2006.
+There are now more than 3.5 billion HDMI devices in the world.

-But now we have Miracast technology, which blows HDMI away in terms of usability and convenience — at least on paper.
+But now we have Miracast technology, which blows HDMI away in usability and convenience—at least on paper.
 But is it enough to dethrone HDMI’s reign?
-Could Miracast usurp it as the king of display casting?
-The odds of that are pretty darn good.

 What Is Miracast?

-Miracast is the new kid on the block.
-The Wi-Fi Alliance launched the technology in 2012 and it has since been dubbed as “HDMI over Wi-Fi” — which isn’t technically true, but it definitely gets the idea across in a clear and succinct way.
+The Wi-Fi Alliance launched Miracast technology in 2012.
+It has since been dubbed as “HDMI over Wi-Fi”—which isn’t technically true, but it gets the idea across.

 At its core, it removes the need for ugly and cumbersome HDMI cables by letting compatible devices find each other, connect to each other, and mirror their respective screens wirelessly.
-It’s become an industry-wide standard that has been adopted by Microsoft, Android, Roku, Amazon, and a host of other tech media giants.
+It’s become an industry-wide standard that Microsoft, Google, Roku, Amazon, and a host of other tech media giants have all adopted.

-It is NOT the same technology which is employed by Google’s Chromecast or Apple’s AirPlay.
-In fact, many observers consider Miracast to be a direct response to the Cupertino-based company’s proprietary system.
+Miracast is not the same technology employed by Google’s Chromecast or Apple’s AirPlay.
+In fact, many observers consider Miracast a direct response to the Apple’s proprietary system.

 How Does Miracast Work?

-It’s built on Wi-Fi Direct, a protocol standard that enables two devices to form a direct, peer-to-peer Wi-Fi connection.
-This connection allows them to connect to each other without the need for a wireless router as middleman.
+The technology uses Wi-Fi Direct, a protocol standard that enables two devices to form a direct, peer-to-peer Wi-Fi connection.
+This connection allows them to connect to each other without the need for a wireless router as a middleman.

 In practice, this means that it doesn’t rely on your home network.
-Think of it like Bluetooth, another kind of device-to-device wireless connection that doesn’t need Wi-Fi.
+Think of it like Bluetooth, another type of device-to-device wireless connection that doesn’t need Wi-Fi.
 Miracast devices create their own “network” and freely pass data back and forth.
-The connection itself is created via WPS and is secured with WPA2.
+The connection forms via WPS and is secured with WPA2.

-Media-wise, Miracast makes use of the H.264 codec and can display 1080p video resolution and produce 5.1 surround sound audio.
-It also benefits from a DRM layer, meaning any Miracast device can mirror copyright-protected content — e.g. DVDs and music — without any hassle.
+Media-wise, Miracast makes use of the H.264 codec, can display 1080p video resolution, and produces 5.1 surround sound audio.
+It also benefits from a DRM layer, meaning any Miracast device can mirror copyright-protected content—like DVDs and music—without any hassle.

 Why Should I Use Miracast?

-The most significant benefit to Miracast is its widespread adoption across lots of different types of devices.
-Yes, even though most people have never even heard of Miracast, the good news is that it’s actually quite common!
+The most significant benefit to Miracast is its widespread adoption across many different types of devices.
+Even though most people have never heard of Miracast, the good news is that it’s actually quite common.

-As long ago as October 2012, Google announced that Android version 4.2+ would support the Miracast protocol.
+As long ago as October 2012, Google announced that Android version 4.2 and newer would support the Miracast protocol.
 Windows added Miracast functionality with the release of Windows 8.1 in 2013, and Blackberry, Roku, Amazon Fire, and the newest Linux distros quickly followed suit.
 The notable exception is Apple.

 Most new smart TVs also have Miracast built in.
-Even if yours doesn’t, don’t worry, you can easily buy a Microsoft Miracast Receiver for less than $50 on Amazon, or you can search third-party alternatives that sell for as little as $20.
+Even if yours doesn’t, don’t worry—you can easily buy a Microsoft Miracast Receiver on Amazon.
+If that price is too expensive, you can search for third-party alternatives that sell for as little as $20.

-If you want to check whether your device is Miracast compatible, you can check the Wi-Fi Alliance’s website.
-They keep an updated list of all Miracast-enabled devices, with the total number about to cross the 5,000 milestone.
+To check whether your device is Miracast-compatible, you can check the Wi-Fi Alliance’s website.
+It keeps an updated list of all Miracast-enabled devices, with the total number now pushing towards 10,000.

 Other major benefits of Miracast include:

-- No Wi-Fi Needed: You could stream to another device even if you’re miles away from a router (e.g. when you’re traveling or working in the field).
+- No Wi-Fi needed: You can stream to another device even if you’re miles away from a router (e.g. when you’re traveling or working in the field).

-- No Cables: No more rooting around behind a dusty TV to try and find ports.
+- No cables: No more rooting around behind a dusty TV trying to find ports.

 Can Miracast Really Replace HDMI?

-What makes HDMI vulnerable to being usurped?
-As it turns out, HDMI has a handful of disadvantages that make it somewhat inconvenient at times.
+What makes HDMI vulnerable to usurping?
+As it turns out, HDMI has a handful of disadvantages that make it pretty inconvenient at times.

-Distance: Your computer can only be as far away from a TV or a second monitor as the HDMI cable allows.
-This isn’t much of a problem for home users, but if you’re in the office and want to connect to a screen for a conference or presentation, it can be annoying.
+Distance: Your computer can only be as far away from a TV or second monitor as the HDMI cable allows.
+This isn’t much of a problem for home users.
+However, if you’re in the office and want to connect to a screen for a conference or presentation, it’s annoying.

-Sure, longer cables are available but they are harder to keep neat, require more storage space, and tend to cost more.
+Sure, longer cables are available, but they’re harder to keep neat, require more storage space, and cost more.

-On-Screen Issues: It’s not uncommon for the HDMI output to be blank, which is a problem caused by authentication errors.
-The same authentication issues can lead to screen flickering and lag, all of which can be frustrating if you’re watching a movie or doing a presentation.
+On-screen issues: It’s not uncommon for the HDMI output to be blank, which is a problem caused by authentication errors.
+The same authentication issues can lead to screen flickering and lag, all of which are frustrating if you’re watching a movie or giving a presentation.